Mystique (character): Ultimate Universe

-An alternate universe variant of Mystique from Earth-6160 appears in the "Ultimate Universe" imprint.
+An alternate universe version of Mystique from Earth-6160 appears in the "Ultimate Universe" imprint.
 This version is a member of a resistance against the Rasputin family called the Opposition.
-Mystique and Nightcrawler are among those taken out by Winter Soldier.

 X-Men: The End

-In the trilogy book series X-Men: The End Mystique is posing as Dark Beast and pretending to work with Mister Sinister.
+In the trilogy book series X-Men: The End, Mystique is posing as Dark Beast and pretending to work with Mister Sinister.
 When Sinister murders Rogue she kills him.
 Gambit later asks her to look after his and Rogue's children when he goes off into space.